thejpster/website/content/cv.md

 > **Graduate Engineer**
 > <br>*Aug 2004 - Aug 2006*

-H&zwj;&#77;&zwj;G&zwj;C&zwj;C provides electronics and software to support the communication needs of the British Government.
+HM GCC provides electronics and software to support the communication needs of the British Government.

 My role included: